Learn something new every day More Info... by email

 Cerebral infarction can occur for several different reasons.
 The formation of a thrombosis, or blood clot, in an artery or blood vessel that feeds the brain can result in an interrupted blood supply.
 Embolism, in which a portion of thrombosis breaks off and causes a blockage, is another common cause infarction.
 Cerebral venous sinus thrombosis, in which blood vessels that drain the brain become blocked, may result in cerebral infarction as blood fails to recirculate in the body.

-Symptoms of cerebral infarction are fairly distinctive.
+Symptoms are fairly distinctive.
 Interruption of the blood supply to the brain can cause muscle weakness in the face and other parts of the body, tingling or numbness, inability to speak or understand speech, confusion, and memory disturbances.
 Diagnosis is usually made on the basis of symptom evaluation and neurological exams, as well as medical imaging tests such as CT or MRI.

 Treatment of ischemic stroke may involve breaking down or removing a thrombosis or embolus, and administering medication to prevent further clots.
 A large portion of brain infarction treatment is supportive in nature, as many people suffer brain tissue damage that requires rehabilitative therapy.
 Some people find they must relearn how to walk, talk, and carry out other everyday activities, while others may have to adjust to the permanent loss of such abilities.